Thomas Hart Benton (painter): Dedication to Regionalism

-On his return to New York in the early 1920s, Benton declared himself an "enemy of modernism"; he began the naturalistic and representational work today known as Regionalism.
+On his return to New York in the early 1920s, Benton declared himself an "enemy of modernism"; he began the naturalistic and representational work known as Regionalism.
 He toured America, making sketches and ink wash drawings of the things he saw.
 He would go back to these sketches again and again as reference for future paintings.
 He expanded the scale of his Regionalist works, culminating in his America Today murals at the New School for Social Research in 1930–31.
 In 1984, the murals were purchased and restored by AXA Equitable to hang in the lobby of the AXA Equitable Tower at 1290 Sixth Avenue in New York City.
-In December 2012 AXA donated the murals to the Metropolitan Museum of Art.
+In December 2012, AXA donated the murals to the Metropolitan Museum of Art.
 The Met's exhibition "Thomas Hart Benton's 'America Today' Mural Rediscovered" ran until April 19, 2015.
 The murals were described as showing how Benton absorbed and used the influence of the Greek artist El Greco.

 Benton broke through to the mainstream in 1932.
 A relative unknown, he won a commission to paint the murals of Indiana life planned by the state in the 1933 Century of Progress Exhibition in Chicago.
 The Indiana Murals stirred controversy; Benton painted everyday people, and included a portrayal of events in the state's history which some people did not want publicized.
-Critics attacked his work for showing Ku Klux Klan (KKK) members in full regalia.
+Some critics attacked his work for showing members of the Indiana Ku Klux Klan (KKK) in full regalia.
 The KKK reached its peak membership in 1925.
-In Indiana, 30% of adult males were estimated to be members of the Klan, and in 1924 KKK members were elected as governor, and to other political offices.
+In Indiana, 30% of adult males were estimated to be members of the Klan, and in 1924 it helped elect Edward L. Jackson as governor; Jackson helped the Klan but was not himself a member.

 These mural panels are now displayed at Indiana University in Bloomington, with the majority hung in the "Hall of Murals" at the Auditorium.
 Four additional panels are displayed in the former University Theatre (now the Indiana Cinema) connected to the Auditorium.
 Two panels, including the one with images of the KKK, are located in a lecture classroom at Woodburn Hall.

 In 1932, Benton also painted The Arts of Life in America, a set of large murals for an early site of the Whitney Museum of American Art.
 Major panels include Arts of the City, Arts of the West, Arts of the South and Indian Arts.
 In 1953 five of the panels were purchased by the New Britain Museum of American Art in Connecticut, and have since been displayed there.